Indonesia women's national football team: Modern era

 In 2021, Indonesia secured a place in the 2022 AFC Women's Asian Cup for the first time since 1989, marking a 33-year absence.
 However, during the final tournament, Indonesia was unable to win any matches, failing to score a single goal.
 Notably, one of the losses was a staggering 0–18 against Australia, which stands as the nation's most significant defeat in history.

 On 20 February 2024, PSSI appointed Satoru Mochizuki as the new head coach of the national team.
 Previously, Mochizuki held the position of assistant coach for the Japan women's national football team from 2008 to 2012, during which he contributed to the team's triumph in the 2011 FIFA Women's World Cup.
 Indonesia's first match with Mochizuki was in a friendly match against Singapore on 28 May 2024 that ends in a huge 5–1 victory for the Garuda Pertiwi.

-Under Mochizuki, the team participated in the annual 2024 AFF Women's Cup, which also served as the qualification for the upcoming ASEAN Women's Championship, Indonesia managed to win their first maiden trophy in history, by beating Cambodia 3–1 in the final.
+Under Mochizuki, the team participated in the annual 2024 AFF Women's Cup, which also served as the qualification for the 2025 ASEAN Women's Championship, Indonesia managed to win their first maiden trophy in history, by beating Cambodia 3–1 in the final.
+Then in the 2026 AFF Women's Cup, which also served as the qualification for the 2027 ASEAN Women's Championship, Indonesia beat Laos 5–0 in the final to become the first team to win back-to-back titles in the AFF Women's Cup.